 CIEE at the University of Ghana: Study cultural conceptions of gender in the context of African Studies; consider the gendered consequences of development work on the African continent.

-National University of Ireland, Galway: Many GWS students have studied abroad in Galway.
+IFSA National University Ireland: Many GWS students have studied abroad in Galway.
 Choose from an array of options in the Women’s Studies department.

 UW Design Studies in Kenya: This faculty-led course focuses on design.
 Students work with community women on various projects.
 This program is building a local community center which will serve to promote an alternative rite of passage for female genital mutilation.